build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 9. Clone the [git repo](https://github.com/build-on-aws/testing-egress-controls-for-cloud-workloads/tree/main) into the ssm-user home directory using the `git clone https://github.com/build-on-aws/testing-egress-controls-for-cloud-workloads.git` command.
 10. cd into the `testing-egress-controls-for-cloud-workloads` directory.
-11. Run the test-egress script using the command `sh test-egress.sh` command.
+11. Run the test script using the command `sh egress-check.sh` command.
 This should show that nothing is currently being blocked.

 ![Run the script to get the baseline](/images/2023-08-23_14-59-49.png "Running the test script")